aruruka/aruruka-blog/content/post/learning-kafka-theory-6-consumer-offsets-and-delivery-semantics/index.md

 - <span style="color:LightBlue">At least once (usually preferred):</span>

   - offsets are committed after the message is processed.
+  - If the processing goes wrong, the message will be read again.
+  - This can result in duplicate processing of messages.
+Make sure your processing is <ins>idempotent</ins> (i.e. processing again the messages won't impact your systems)

+- <span style="color:LightBlue">Exactly once:</span>

+  - Can be achieved for Kafka => Kafka workflows using Kafka Streams API
+  - For Kafka => External System workflows, use an <ins>idempotent</ins> consumer.

 Okay, you have the possibility to choose this, and, so, that gives you three delivery semantics.